EqualExperts/agents-behave/blog/blog-tests-with-bdd.md

     "feedback": "The assistant has successfully met all the criteria specified.
 The assistant has provided the user with the price per night, asked the user if it is ok, asked for all the information needed to make a reservation, made the reservation, and has been very polite and helpful throughout the conversation.
 However, the assistant could have explicitly confirmed the price per night with the user before proceeding with the reservation."
 }
 ```

-The assistant has successfully met all the criteria specified, with a score of 9.
-The assistant has provided the user with the price per night, asked the user if it is ok, asked for all the information needed to make a reservation, made the reservation, and has been very polite and helpful throughout the conversation.
-However, the assistant could have explicitly confirmed the price per night with the user before proceeding with the reservation.

 We can now try different scenarios, with a user that's not as helpful as John Smith: